razie/diesel/README.md

 - history, revert to earlier versions
 - clone entire wiki locally for "development" and then push changes remotely
 - easy to organize and browse: search, by tags etc
+- classic wiki link syntax with customizable extensions
+- templating
+- authorization, authentication, different levels of visibility
+- [WikiPath](http://www.coolscala.com/w/rk/wiki/Admin:WikiPath), surfing the wiki content via built-in wiki-path capability
+- runs on the JVM
+- Java compatible and embedded/embeddable in any Java product (as separate micro-service or library)
+- mongoDB for storage, customizable persistance
 - etc

 Details